schmouk/PyRandLib/README.md

 **WellWell44497c** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'ECcuyer and Makoto Matsumoto in [6].
 This PRNG uses linear recurrence based on primitive characteristic polynomials associated with left- and right- shifts and xor operations to fastly evaluate pseudo-random numbers suites.

-It offers a long period of value 2^44,497 - i.e. 1.51e+13,466 - with short computation time and 1.391 integers memory consumption.
+It offers a long period of value 2^44,497 - i.e. 1.51e+13,466 - with short computation time and 1,391 integers 32-bits coded memory consumption.
 It escapes the zeroland at a fast pace.
 Meanwhile, it might not be able to pass a very few of the *crush* and *big-crush* tests of TestU01, while it can be expected to better behave than the Well19937b version - notice: this version of the WELL algorithm has not been tested in original TestU01 paper.